MartinReinhard10/In-Situ_Soil_Optode_Data_Processing/README.md

+This repository is to function as supplementary material for the paper "A Novel and Low-cost Concept for In-Situ Applications of Planar Optodes in Soils"
+Please find a subset of the image data used in the paper in this repository.
+Additional image data can be provided on request.

+# All requests or questions regarding the repository should be directed at: martinreinhard@bio.au.dk
+---

 # System Hardware

-This document provides a list of electronic, mechanical, and other components used in the OptodeSystem, including a Raspberry Pi 4, HQ Camera, UV-LED, stepper motors, and various sensors.
+This is a list of electronic, mechanical, and other components used in the OptodeSystem, including a Raspberry Pi 4, HQ Camera, UV-LED, stepper motors, and various sensors.
 The document also includes a wiring diagram and links to additional resources for each component.

-.step file with full 3D model of the system can be provided if needed.
+File (.step) with full 3D model of the system can be provided if needed.
 ---

 # Electronic Components